 The Way of Sanctification

 “It is possible for you to hold the right doctrine, the right views, and be unsure about your relationship to it.”
-Dr. Martyn Lloyd-Jones acknowledges, identifies, and addresses the Christian’s all too common problem in John 1:12–13, known as a lack of assurance.
-The good Doctor digs deep into the heart and life experiences of the troubled Christian and addresses the question of “how do I know that I am born of God” by applying several spiritual tests to the Christian.
-These tests prove to shed light on the darkened soul of the unbeliever and give clarity to the discouraged Christian.
-“Assurance is essential not only for our own happiness but also for our usefulness.”
-The good Doctor demonstrates that assurance is properly tied to our relationship to the Holy Spirit; namely that, “As many as are led by the Holy Spirit of God, they are the Children of God.”
-And how does one know that he is led by the Spirit of God, but that he mortifies sin and delights in the things of God!
-Dr. Lloyd-Jones admonishes us that the sanctification of the Christian and the mortification of his sin is one comfort and proof of assurance to the downcast believer.
+Dr. Martyn Lloyd-Jones acknowledges, identifies, and addresses the all too common problem found in John 1:12–13 – lack of assurance.
+Dr. Lloyd-Jones digs deep into the heart and life experiences of the troubled Christian and addresses the question of “how do I know that I am born of God” by applying several spiritual tests to the Christian.
+These tests shed light on the darkened soul of the unbeliever and give clarity to the discouraged Christian.
+“Assurance is essential not only for our own happiness but also for our usefulness,” he reminds the listener.
+He demonstrates that assurance is properly tied to a relationship to the Holy Spirit; namely that, “As many as are led by the Holy Spirit of God, they are the children of God.”
+Dr. Lloyd-Jones reminds his hearers that the sanctification of the Christian and the mortification of sin is proof of assurance to the downcast believer.

 12But as many as received Him, to them He gave the right to become children of God, to those who believe in His name, 13who were born, not of blood, nor of the will of the flesh, nor of the will of a man, but of God.

 John 1:12-13, King James Version

 12But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: 13Which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.